heiner/heiner.github.com/_drafts/random-samples.md

 Li, see [Reservoir-sampling algorithms of time complexity $$O(n(1 +
 \log(N/n)))$$](https://dl.acm.org/doi/10.1145/198429.198435).

-Other versions exists, including for sampling from non-uniform distributions.
+Other versions exist, including for sampling from non-uniform distributions.
 Your favorite LLM will happily explain all about them.

 ## Online shuffling